 You're engaged... now what??!!

-The year 2021 starts year six of being in the wedding business.
-We went from hosting four weddings in 2016 to 32 this year.
+The year 2022 marks seven of being in the wedding business.
+We went from hosting four weddings in 2016 to averaging over 30 weddings per year.
 During these years we learned so much when it comes to wedding planning as well as what we can offer as a venue.
 The barn and landscape has also changed significantly.
 We wanted to provide you with some tips and advice when planning your wedding.

 Book your venue asap.
 We tend to book a year to two years from the wedding date.
 We also have a handful of weddings that will book two and a half years in advance.
 As with other venues, the fall months (September and October) seem to book the fastest.
 The year 2020 brought lots of challenges and postponements.
-We are finding 2022 and 2023 will have lots of weddings due to people waiting until they are more comfortable to gather.
+We found 2022 and 2023 had lots of weddings due to people waiting until they are more comfortable to gather.

 Guest Comfort.
 This is something we take for granted lots of times as we have all grown accustom to heat and air conditioning everywhere we go.
 We knew as we got into our second year of hosting weddings that air conditioning is a must.
 Guests do not appreciate being sweaty on those horribly hot/humid days.

 Space.
 Space.
 Space.
 Most people never gave much thought about how much space people need until the pandemic.
-We used to see larger weddings, but now with smaller size weddings we still use the same amount of space.
-This is done by having less chairs per table and not connecting tables together.
+Even at 300 guests, there is still space for guests to move around the barn.
 Outside space is also important at weddings.
 You don't want people cooped up inside a venue on a gorgeous day.
 We added a walking trail, covered our bridge to the larger outdoor ceremony area and built an arched bridge to cross our farm creek in the spring of 2020.
 Guests can take a leisurely stroll and get some beautiful pictures.

 Avoid unnecessary stress.
 Easier said than done, right?!
 This mainly comes with planning.
 We make it a point to stay in close contact with all our couples starting from the time they inquire.
 We are very transparent and tell them that the more we know about their day, helps us run things on our end.
 In essence we are part wedding planner - offering you suggestions for vendors, timeline and decorating ideas.
 By offering Friday set-up, everyone is able to come in, decorate and have have rehearsal (if the ceremony is held at the barn).
 By the time everyone leaves Friday night, you can relax knowing everything is just how you want it for the next day.